mmontalbo/grim_rust/grim_formats/README.md

 ## Asset Containers

 Most assets ship inside LucasArts LAB archives (`DATA001.LAB`, `DATA002.LAB`, and so on).
-A manifest produced by `grim_engine --asset-manifest` lists, for each asset, the archive path and the byte range that holds it.
-A decoder reads that slice directly; LAB records are not compressed.
+Earlier iterations exposed `grim_engine --asset-manifest` to list each asset’s archive path and byte range; the minimal engine no longer provides that CLI.
+Use `grim_analysis` utilities or a direct LAB dump when you need the same offsets.
+LAB records are not compressed, so reading the slice directly is enough for decoders.

 ---